zaynnqureshi17/zaynnqureshi17/README.md

 I'm a lifelong learner, currently on a quest to master Rust. 📚 I hold a Bachelor of Science Honours in Software Engineering from Coventry University, UK, and have completed several relevant courses to further enhance my knowledge.

 In addition to my professional work, I'm an open-source enthusiast and maintainer.
-I believe in the power of collaboration and knowledge sharing that happens through open-source. 🌐
+I believe in the power of collaboration and knowledge sharing that happens through open source. 🌐

 <img align="right" alt="GIF" src="https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExOGgxd215bzU0bnNpMHlnOGYxcHNzZzhhbGczd3NlbjdwY2w0cm5oYiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/vrxxqQbyRxYi6scCjT/giphy.gif" width="460" height="400" />